ziphra/ecl_ampere_internship/metagenomic_analysis.md

 - **quality filtering**
 - **assambly**
 - **mapping:** refers to the process of aligning short reads to a reference sequence, whether the reference is a complete genome, transcriptome, or de novo assembly.
 Generate BAM files.
+- **binning:** grouping reads or contigs and assigning them to taxiconomic units.

 # pipelines